ronaksharma-simform/git_assessment/README.md

 ### G. Tagging a release

-When a release is ready, tag the commit:
+Adding a tag to show the current version of our product:

 ```bash
 git tag -a v1.0 -m "First Production release"